Authored: 19/03/2023

 Saxenda is a medicine given by injection to help adults who are overweight or have obesity lose weight, especially when combined with a healthy diet and regular exercise.
 It acts like a hormone that controls hunger, making you feel less hungry and helping you eat less.

-You can buy the Saxenda replacements, Mounjaro and Wegovy, online from our UK registered online doctor service.
+You can buy Saxenda online from our UK registered online doctor service.

 You can request to buy weight loss injections online with our online doctor service.
 We use Royal Mail as our courier partner, and they are able to facilitate next day delivery if you choose.